AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-ewings/README.md

 ## Using `AUCell` to calculate gene set signatures

 The script, `run-aucell-ews-gene-signatures.sh`, is used to run `AUCell` with a set of custom gene signatures on all samples in SCPCP000015.
-By default, AUC values for calculated for all gene signatures in [references/gene_signatures](../references/gene_signatures/) and a set of `MSigDB` signatures associated with high and low EWS-FLI1 expression.
+By default, AUC values are calculated for all gene signatures in [references/gene_signatures](references/gene_signatures/) and a set of `MSigDB` signatures associated with high and low EWS-FLI1 expression.
-The full list of gene signatures used can be found in [the references `README.md`](../references/README.md#gene-signatures).
+The full list of gene signatures used can be found in [the references `README.md`](references/README.md#gene-signatures).

-`AUCell` is run for each gene signature and AUC values along with the AUC threshold reported by `AUCell` are saved to a TSV file.
+`AUCell` is run for each gene signature, and AUC values along with the AUC threshold reported by `AUCell` are saved to a TSV file.
 By default, `AUCell` is run with an `aucMaxRank` value equal to 1% of the detected genes in the processed object.

 ### Usage